-The 58-year-old now works as a pundit for ESPN in the USA.
+The former right-back now works as a pundit for ESPN in the USA.

 Walters scored Liverpool’s first Premier League goal in a 2–1 win over Sheffield United and also became the first player to score a Premiership hat-trick for the Reds.